gamblevore/jeebox/README.md

 And I notice that all big popular stuff (XML/JSON) never had to "get accepted from the outside".
 They were created by powerful groups in the first place.
 So, maybe a new approach is needed?

 Maybe the best way forward is for me to help particular people integrate Jeebox into their app as a paid work for them?
 If that sounds good email me at theo@jeebox.org.
 I'm just throwing out ideas.
 It could help make Jeebox easier to use for others anyhow, because then "I'm eating my own dogfood".
 I'm using Jeebox from within `Speedie`, but what about the C++ library version?
-If I do integration for people, then I will use it!
+If I do integration for people, then I will be using that too!

 # Jeebox Is Still Great